Pre-Charge Investigation and Consultation Defense Attorneys

-Is it too early to hire a lawyer if there is only an accusation that you may have committed a criminal offense?
+Is it too early to hire a lawyer if there are no charges yet?
 If you are asking the question, it may be too late.
-Your best hope of avoiding charges is with the proactive and early intervention of pre-charge investigation and consultation defense attorneys.
+Your best hope of avoiding a criminal charge is with the proactive and early intervention of pre-charge investigation and consultation defense attorneys.

 Talking with the Police Prior During an Investigation

 The first and only rule anyone needs to follow regarding talking with the police is …do not!
-Police, special agents, and law enforcement officers are different and use various techniques when attempting to build a case against a person accused of a felony or misdemeanor charge.
+Police, special agents, and law enforcement officers use various techniques when attempting to build a case against a person accused of a felony or misdemeanor charge.
 During the “pre-charge” phase of an investigation, the investigator will most likely take a very friendly approach in an attempt to make him or her feel comfortable and not threatened.
 The last thing the officer wants to do is scare a suspect or prompt them to connect with a lawyer.
 Why?
 Because an experienced defense attorney will know how to prevent his or her client from volunteering damaging or inculpatory evidence.
 Common statements by law enforcement meant to manipulate a suspect include the following:

-- “You do not need a lawyer; you are not considered a suspect at this time.
+- “You do not need a lawyer; you are not considered a suspect at this time.”